 If you want to save time getting in to the Blue Lagoon, purchase the premium package.
 The line to get in is much shorter.

-The Radisson Blu 1919 is a stylish and luxurious hotel located in the heart of Reykjavik, Iceland’s vibrant capital city.
-Housed in a historic building that dates back to 1919, the hotel seamlessly blends traditional Icelandic architecture with modern amenities and chic Scandinavian design.
+The Radisson Blu 1919 is a wonderful hotel located in the heart of Reykjavik, Iceland’s capital city.
+The hotel is housed in a historic building that dates back to 1919.
+The Radisson Blu 1919 is also located in a prime location, just steps from Reykjavik’s main shopping street and many of the city’s top attractions.

-I started my Day 2 with a two-day tour hosted by Arctic Adventures.
+Start your second day with a two-day tour hosted by Arctic Adventures.
 They have tours that quickly cover many of the top things to do in Iceland.
 Arctic Adventures holds smaller group tours that allows you to see much more than what is offered by other big bus tour companies.
 If you’ve rented a car, you can easily hit all of these spots on the tour on your own.
 Just make sure to start the day before the sun rises for a gorgeous drive.

-Visitors are offered the opportunity to hike to its summit and take in stunning views of the surrounding landscape.
+Visitors get the opportunity to hike to its summit and take in stunning views of the surrounding landscape.
 The volcano’s rugged terrain is also a popular destination for adventure activities such as mountain biking and off-road driving.
-On a short five-day itinerary, you unfortunately won’t have the chance to experience all this place has to offer.
-But, at least make a stop here for a few pictures.

-Seljandsfoss is one of Iceland’s most beautiful and unique waterfalls.
-What sets Seljandsfoss apart from other waterfalls is that visitors can actually walk behind the cascading water.
-If it is icy, you will need crampons to walk behind the waterfall to prevent taking a tumble.
+What sets Seljandsfoss apart from other waterfalls is that visitors can actually walk behind the falling water.
+If it is icy, you will need crampons to prevent falling.

 While short on time on this itinerary, this will only be a quick stop at the viewpoint for photos.

-Visitors can get up close to the falls and feel the mist on their face as they take in the beautiful scenery.
 This waterfall can also be icy in the Fall and Winter months.
 Pack some crampons depending on the time of year you’re visiting.

 Stop for lunch in Vík at Black Beach Restaurant.
 From the restaurant, you will have views of the ocean and be only a quick walk to Reynisfjara Beach.

 If you’re visiting in the dark winter months, try catching the northern lights when they are the most visible.
 One of the most spectacular natural phenomena that can be experienced in Iceland is the northern lights, or aurora borealis.
+Iceland’s northern location and low light pollution make it one of the best places in the world to witness this awe-inspiring natural wonder.

 Glacier hiking should be at the top of your things to do in Iceland.
 However, keep in mind glacier hiking to the ice caves is typically only available during the winter months when they are stable.
 Still, visiting the ice caves without a guide is very dangerous.
 Inquire with one of the guide shops set up right outside the nature reserve.